-Halloween is near.
+It's that time of year again, and these Halloween ghosts are looming larger than ever during the pandemic.
 Have you exorcised your school communications program of its goblins?

 1. Beastly barriers